-The Technologies Curriculum Area includes Product Design, Food and Nutrition, Textiles Technology, Computer Science and ICT.
+The Technologies Curriculum Area includes Product Design, Textiles, Food and Nutrition, Computer Science and Business Studies.

 In Technology students combine practical skills with creative thinking and guided research and discovery to analyse, design and make products and systems that meet human needs.
 They learn to use current technologies and consider the impact of future technological developments.
 They learn to think creatively, solving problems as individuals and members of a team.
 In the process students acquire a broad subject knowledge and draw on principals such as mathematics, science, engineering, computing and art in support of their work.
 Students learn to take risks, become resourceful, innovative and enterprising.

 In Year 7 we focus on the development of key skills and knowledge

 - The Design process - research, design, make and evaluate